vvimjam/WSL2/README.md

 ## Issue 2 : Network connectivity over corperate VPN over HTTPS

 if you try you might be facing a SSL cert problem issue.
+This is not a curl issue as curl request is being handled b the OS itself.
 To fix it follow below steps.
 ```curl -fsSL https://download.docker.com/linux/ubuntu/gpg```

 Windows drivers can be accessed in WSL2 by navigating to /mnt/c where c is the drive letter.